aliesbelik/how-they-load/README.md

 # How They Load Test

-> A curated collection of publicly available resources on how technology and tech-savvy organizations around the world plan/organize/perform/analyze load testing for their products.
+> A curated collection of publicly available resources on how technology and tech-savvy organizations around the world plan/organize/perform/analyze load testing and related acitivities for their products.

 ## Introduction

-__How They Load Test__ is a curated knowledge collection on such aspects of performance engineering as **performance and load testing** and related topics.
+Inspired by [howtheytest](https://github.com/abhivaikar/howtheytest), __How They Load Test__ is a curated knowledge collection on different aspects of performance engineering, foremost, **performance and load testing** and related topics, by leading technology companies around the world.

 ## Topics

+* Application Performance Management
 * Architecture
 * Automation
 * Capacity Planning